Connecting to Emotions Through Writing and Essential Oils

 NEGATIVE NOTEBOOKS

 Folks, you’re not my clients, you’re my family.
 But I’m telling you, if you want total success, never quit writing in your negative notebook.
-It’s the greatest dumping ground you can have, and when you’re writing, diffuse Release and get that a bottle of Young Living's Release blendenergy really going.
+It’s the greatest dumping ground you can have, and when you’re writing, diffuse Release and get that energy really going.
 Use Frankincense during writing and other self-reflection activities to enhance the experience and open your mind to new ideas.

 Writing is the greatest thing you can do by yourself without paying a therapist $250 an hour.